jdittrich/StatistikFalschGemacht/p-value.rst

 Die Testperson?
 Nicht ein Bachelorstudent, der $10 für seine Zeit bekam, wie sonst.
 Nein, der Teilnehmer war ein 3,8-Pfund Atlantik-Lachs, der »Nicht lebendig zur Zeit des Scans« war.
 [Bennett:2010uh]_.

 ..
 The study participants?
 Not college undergraduates paid $10 for their time, as is usual.
 No, the test subject was one 3.8-pound Atlantic salmon, which "was not alive at the time of scanning."\ :cite:p:`Bennett:2010uh`

-Natürlich sind die meisten neurowissenschaftlichen Studien ausgeklügelter als in dem Beispiel; Es gibt Methoden um Gruppierungen von Voxeln zu erkennen, die sich gemeinsam verändern und es gibt techniken um die Rate an falsch-positiven Ergebnissen zu kontrollieren, selbst wenn viele tausen Tests gemacht werden.
-Diese Methoden sind nun in der Neurowissenschaft weit verbreitet und wenige Veröffentlichungen machen einfache Fehler wie den in dem Beispiel beschreibenen.
-Umglücklicherweise geht fast jede Veröffentlichung anders mit dem Problem um; ein review von 241 fMRI-Studien fand herraus das 223 einzigartige Analysestrategien genutzt wurden.
-Das gibt den Forschenden, wie wir später besprechen werden, :ref:`große Flexibilität  <freedom>` um statistisch signifikante resultate zu erzielen.
+Natürlich sind die meisten neurowissenschaftlichen Studien ausgeklügelter als in dem Beispiel; Es gibt Methoden um Gruppierungen von Voxeln zu erkennen, die sich gemeinsam verändern und es gibt Techniken, um die Rate an falsch-positiven Ergebnissen zu kontrollieren, selbst wenn viele tausen Tests gemacht werden.
+Diese Methoden sind heute in der Neurowissenschaft weit verbreitet und wenige Veröffentlichungen machen einfache Fehler wie den in dem Beispiel beschreibenen.
+Unglücklicherweise geht fast jede Veröffentlichung anders mit dem Problem um; ein Review von 241 fMRI-Studien fand herraus, dass 223 einzigartige Analysestrategien genutzt wurden.
+Das gibt den Forschenden, wie wir später besprechen werden, :ref:`große Flexibilität  <freedom>` um statistisch signifikante Resultate zu erzielen.
 [Carp:2012ba]_.

 ..
 Of course, most neuroscience studies are more sophisticated than this; there are methods of looking for  clusters of voxels which all change together, along with techniques for controlling the rate of false positives even when thousands of statistical tests are made.
 These methods are now widespread in the neuroscience literature, and few papers make such simple errors as I described.
 Unfortunately, almost every paper tackles the problem differently; a review of 241 fMRI studies found that they performed 223 unique analysis strategies, which, as we will discuss later, :ref:`gives the researchers great flexibility <freedom>` to achieve statistically significant results.\ :cite:p:`Carp:2012ba`